rOY369/Docs/Temp Hum Sensor Device.md

 			- Each site has a unique `siteId`.
 			- All sensor devices in a site have to be aware of this `siteId`

+### Data Format**

 - `Payload`
 	- Type : JSON format
 	- Parameters:
 		- Timestamp
 		- Device ID (to be provided by Dejoule backend)
 		- Site ID  (to be provided by Dejoule backend)
 		- Data (temp and hum)
 - `Data frequency` = 1 minute(default)/Should be configurable

-`Note`: The temperature and hum values can be of type float up to 2 decimal places.
+- `Note`: The temperature and hum values can be of type float up to 2 decimal places.

 ### Data Quality-of-Service(QOS)**